RunawayFancy/DNN_dispersive_readout/README.md

 # Notes for running the scripts

+## About

+This code is the base code of our work.

+> You, Z., Duan, J., Huang, W., Zhang, L., Liu, S., Zhong, Y. and Ian, H., 2023.
+Neural network based time-resolved state tomography of superconducting qubits. arXiv preprint arXiv:2312.07958.

 ## Folder structure for data converting

 All raw data, converted data, and train/test result are stored inside `Data/data_from_some_experiment/`.